Tips for Picking a Machu Picchu Tour

 Obtain Training

-For this walk, you should be in excellent physical shape.
+For the Inca Trail, you should be in excellent physical shape.
 Begin creating a training plan tailored to this trail.
 You must comprehend the elevation rises on the trail each day as well as the type of terrain you will be traveling on.
 In order to prepare for the Inca Trail Trek to Machu Picchu, everyone should try to train 4/5 times a week.
 However, it is difficult to provide a one-size-fits-all training strategy.

 Climbing a Hill and Stairs